 - In case you have diabetes and go with special diabetic shoes.
 A simple online search offer several suitable options.

-You should buy a new pair of shoes around each six month, if you want to have healthy feet.
-That’s because shoes deforms with wearing and at some point they will not provide corrective help for you.
+You should buy a new pair of shoes around every six months if you want to have healthy feet.
+That’s because shoes deform with wearing and at some point they will not provide corrective help for you.

 Choose a shoe with the appropriate level of protection